*First written July 2025, updated November 2025.*

 What it will do is analyse the risk of an order.
 If it’s high risk it will send an email alerting you.
 If it’s not high risk, the payment will be captured.

 I edited the flow to add the email address(es) I want to be notified.
-I also edited it to ensure that only low risk orders are captured automatically.
+I also edited it to add medium risk transactions as well as high risk transactions.

-This means that low risk orders should take payment as normal, but any medium or high risk orders should not automatically go through and I should get emailed about it.
+This means that low risk orders will take payment as normal, but any medium or high risk orders will not take payment and I will get emailed about it.

 4 Turn on ‘customers must be logged in to order’.